chriswu19870724-maker/hackcamp-w2-ClipCordon/README.md

 All HTTP, RPC, and LLM calls are wrapped with one retry.
 If both attempts fail, the current round logs a warning and skips instead of crashing the process.

-## Polymarket Note

-For future market-data integrations, use Polymarket CLOB V2 at `https://clob.polymarket.com`.
-Legacy V1 SDKs and V1-signed orders are no longer the production target.